Golmaal Radhakrishna: Soundtrack

 The film's soundtrack was composed by M. Ranga Rao.

-Sequel
+Sequels

-A sequel to this film titled Golmaal Radhakrishna-2 was released in 1991 with Anant Nag and Chandrika reprising their roles.
+A sequel to this film titled Golmaal Radhakrishna-2 was released in 1991 by Sai Prakash with Anant Nag and Chandrika reprising their roles.
 Actress Tara and Vanitha Vasu were also seen in the prominent roles.
 Much of the cast and crew were repeated in the sequel too barring the music director Ranga Rao replaced by Upendra Kumar.

+Samsaaradalli Golmaal, another sequel by Sai Prakash starring different actors followed in 2012, being a remake of the 2007 Telugu film Aadivaram Adavallaku Selavu.